OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-14.md

 ## 2 Kings 14:22

-He built Elath and restored it to Judah after the king lay down with his fathers.
+He built Elath and brought it back to Judah after the king had passed away.

 ---